jimbobbennett/AgroHack/Steps/ExportDataToEventHubs.md

 <hr>

 In this step you exported IoT telemetry to Azure Event Hubs.
-In the [next step](./ExportDataToBlobStorage.md), you will connect the event hub to Blob Storage to save telemetry data.
+In the [next step](./ExportDataToBlobStorage.md), you will connect the event hub to Azure Blob Storage to save telemetry data.